International Peace and Development Travel Program

 - Academic performance in the IPED Program normally demonstrated by a GPA of 3.5 or higher

-- Ability to adapt to a foreign culture
+- Ability to adapt to a foreign culture demonstrated by at least 6 months of overseas work or volunteer experience in a developing country

 - Ability to work cooperatively and productively within an organization